fal-works/ripper/README.md

 |ripper_log_disable|Disables printing logs (excluding the warning compilation message).|
 |ripper_log_debug|Enables printing logs of Debug level.|

+### Disable validation/log

+If you are sure that your code works fine,
+you may want to disable the debugging features with the following flags:

+`-D ripper_validation_disable`
+`-D ripper_log_disable`

 ### Debug log

-With the flag `ripper_log_debug` set, you can see more detailed log messages when compiling.
+With the flag `-D ripper_log_debug` set, you can see more detailed log messages when compiling.

+Such as:

 ```
 [DEBUG]  Initialize Spirit fields map. (ripper.macro.SpiritMacro::fieldsMap)